 Before diving into any kind of API innovation and strategy brainstorming at your organization, the first crucial step is to map out your objectives and needs.
 This could be done by conducting interviews with leaders and stakeholders, both on the business side and the technology side of the house.

-- Make an organization chart identifying stakeholders across the organization
+- Make an organizational chart identifying stakeholders across the organization

-- Understand the API roadmap in terms of an internal, partner, and external services
+- Understand the API roadmap in terms of internal, partner, and external services

 - Identify issues faced by development teams